neurogenomics/EnformerCelltyping/README.md

 The prediction of histone marks, transcription factors and gene expression from DNA was progressed by [Enformer](https://www.nature.com/articles/s41592-021-01252-x).
-A multi-headed attention model which can consdier long-range DNA interactions (up to ~100k base-pairs away).
+A multi-headed attention model which can consdier long-range DNA interactions (196,608 bp receptive field).
 However, a key limitation is that Enformer can only predict on the cell types upon which it was trained and thus is primarily useful for interpretation of its output, for example _in silico_ saturated mutagenesis of DNA sequence.
 Here, we extend these long-range capabilities